The Physical Therapy Education center is a modern, 12,000-square-foot facility dedicated to training doctors of physical therapy (DPT).

 Students also utilize the cadaver lab to learn applied anatomy.

-The DPT program’s location at Georgia Campus gives students opportunities for interaction with other health care professionals.
+The DPT program’s location at PCOM Georgia gives students opportunities for interaction with other health care professionals.
 This helps to develop the collaborative approach needed to advise and consult with health care providers in the field.